AnasAburshaid/AnasAburshaid/README.md

 ---

 ## 🚀 Future Direction
-I am focused on strengthening my backend development skills through building real-world projects and improving system design capabilities.
+I am focused on strengthening my backend development skills by building real-world projects and improving my system design capabilities.

-My goal is to grow into a backend-focused software engineer with a strong foundation in API development, system architecture, and scalable backend systems, while continuously improving my problem-solving skills.
+My goal is to grow into a backend-focused software engineer with strong expertise in API development, software architecture, and scalable backend systems, while continuously sharpening my problem-solving skills.